28 Feb Explore Arizona’s Saguaro National Park

 Exploring Arizona-Sonoran Desert Museum

-We asked the locals about other Tucson must-sees and one destination routinely surfaced: the Arizona-Sonoran Desert Museum.
+We asked the locals about other Tucson must-sees and one destination routinely surfaced: the Arizona-Sonora Desert Museum.
 It didn’t disappoint.

 The attraction combines a zoo, natural history museum, botanical garden, two aviaries, art gallery and small shops, including an ice cream hut, which seemed even more refreshing under the desert sun.
 The zoo was the largest section of the museum, with wildlife in numerous outdoor desert exhibits.